 Based on the proof of concept at Central Station, it is anticipated the CCTV cameras will be able to:

-- Check night time taxis are not illegally using taxi ranks, outside normal hours of operation
+o Checking that night time taxis are not illegally using taxi ranks outside normal hours of operation

 Will the footage captured be secure?